Archdiocese of Trento: History

 It is said that Christianity was introduced in the Val d'Adige circa 200 AD, where the Diocese of Trento was later established.
 The diocese, however, was a creation of the 4th century.
 It became a suffragan of the Patriarchs of Aquileia-Grado.

 The original cathedral of S. Vigilius was founded c.
 400, and restored and rebuilt several times during the Middle Ages.
 It was rededicated under Bishop Altmannus by the Patriarch of Aquileia, Peregrinus, in 1145.

 On 31 May 1027, the Emperor Conrad II granted the bishops of Trent the County of Trent, and thereby beginning the history of the Prince-Bishopric of Trent as a state of the Holy Roman Empire.

 In 1786, it gained territory from the Diocese of Feltre.

 In August 1797, French invasion troops under General Masséna occupied Trent.
 They were forced to retreat in the winter, due to the Austrian advance.
 But they returned in January 1801, and after the Treaty of Lunéville on 9 February 1801, the prince-bishopric of Trent was abolished and its government secularized (1803); its territory was handed over to Austria and made a part of the County of Tyrol.
 In 1805, Trent, Tyrol, and the city and territory of Roveredo were transferred to the Kingdom of Bavaria.
 In 1810, the Emperor Napoleon transferred Trent to his new Kingdom of Italy, declaring Trent to be the capital of the Department of Alto Adige, and requiring it to be administered entirely by Italians.

 From 1809 until 1814, Pope Pius VII was a prisoner in France, and unable to deal with the changes being made by Napoleon.
 On his fall, however, the pope faced a chaos in the Churches which had suffered the intrusion of the French.
 New diplomatic and ecclesiastical arrangements (concordats) with the various restored powers were necessary.
-On 9 May 1818, therefore, Pius VII issued the bull Ex Imposito, formalizing the agreements which had been reached with the Austrian Emperor Francis I concerning the provinces of Tyrol and Voralberg.
+On 9 May 1818, therefore, Pius VII issued the bull Ex Imposito, formalizing the agreements which had been reached with the Austrian Emperor Francis I concerning the provinces of Tyrol and Vorarlberg.
 The Pope noted that in a very large area there were only three dioceses (Salzburg, Trent, and Brixen) and one vicariate (Feldkirch).
 He announced his intention to elevate Feldkirch into a diocese.
 In the bull, he assigned new limits to each of the dioceses by listing the parishes; Trent gained a few parishes from Brixen.
 No metropolitan is named in the bull.
 Salzburg had been secularized at the same time as Trent, and the archbishop had died in 1812.
 At the time of the bull, the archbishopric of Salzburg was vacant; it was reconstituted in 1823.